restarian/brace_document/docs_raw/the_plugin_system/creating_additional_plugins.md

 ---

+### IMPORTANT:
+#### Make sure to mind the **dryRun** option when creating plugins.
+A plugin dry run execution should call all of the ALI commands that would be called otherwise without making changes which are considered mutating.
+Some examples of mutating changes are: writing to, or deleting from the file system, creating and/or removing links, etc..

 #### The plugin constructor
 All plugins must return a function from the require/import call.
 The function constructor may or may not have a prototype and does not need to return a value.
 This function will be called with the *document_parse* module as the first parameter.
 The module function must also contain and return a function property with the qualifier *runThrough*.
 The documents *structure* and *data* objects are passed in as the first and second arguments.
 The function must also call a callback (the third argument), when it is finished so that subsequent plugins can be called when it finishes.